green smoothie in glass

 Packed with an anti-inflammatory trio of ground turmeric, fresh ginger and greens (baby spinach or kale) this 5-minute breakfast smoothie is the energizing start your need to your day.
 It’s quick to make, refreshing, and nutritious—another terrific trio!

-However, there is a real art to making smoothies that are as delicious as they are nourishing.
-Some folks seem content to drink sludgy smoothies – as long as they’re “healthy” right? – but I am not one of them.
+Nothing beats a smoothie for a quick breakfast, but I also love them with a little baking on the side (like my epic apple muffins!)
+However, there is a real art to making vegan smoothies that are as delicious as they are nourishing.
+Some folks seem content to drink sludgy smoothies – as long as they’re “healthy” right? – but I am NOT one of them.

-As someone who loves eating as much as I love feeling good, I believe that plant-based recipes can, and should, be as delicious as more standard fare.
+I love eating as much as I love feeling good, and I believe that plant-based recipes can, and should, be as delicious as more standard fare.
 It’s why I write cookbooks: Eat More Plants shows you that plant-based, anti-inflammatory fare can be packed with flavour.
 Because life is too short for meh.

 turmeric ginger smoothie ingredients